dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
- yeah you can write a
+ yes you can write a
 smart contract and gating it I don't know

 **Christian Seberino:**
-yeah I know so saginaw software software out of control that's that's the that's what I the in a nutshell what
+yes I know so saginaw software software out of control the that's what I the in a nutshell what
 I'm thinking it